-18 In our approach, the flow of amenity services derives from an investment in a house on a location that provides nearby recreational opportunities.
-The value is what house buyers willingly pay to live in a house near nature areas, regardless whether they actual visit those areas.
-The total value willingly paid by all house owners living near a specific nature area is assigned to that area and represents the value of the amenity services provided by that nature area to those house owners.
-Recreational expenditure, by contrast, represent the value associated with actual use of those nature areas, not necessarily by people living nearby.

-services of an ecosystem asset must not also be included in the ecosystem services provided by grassland and cropland.
+19 In our approach, the flow of amenity services derives from an investment in a house on a location that provides nearby recreational opportunities.
+The value is what house buyers willingly pay to live in a house near nature areas, services of an ecosystem asset must not also be included in the ecosystem services provided by grassland and cropland.
 In chapter 4, we have tried to ensure that the value of each ecosystem service does not also include (parts of) the value of other ecosystem services.